Lorna Luft: Stage and television

 Luft made her Broadway debut in 1971 at the Shubert Theatre as a replacement cast member in the musical Promises, Promises, adapted from the classic 1960 Billy Wilder film The Apartment.
 It is best known for the hit song "I'll Never Fall in Love Again".

 On October 7, 1981, Luft performed at Carnegie Hall in New York, which was said to be the culmination of a lifelong dream.
 She starred in the 1981–82 national tour of They're Playing Our Song, and in 1982 she played Paulette Rebchuck in Grease 2.
 In 1983, she played Peppermint Patty in the off-Broadway production of Snoopy!
 The Musical, a sequel to You're a Good Man, Charlie Brown.
 Later that year, she costarred in Extremities with Farrah Fawcett.

 Luft appeared as Nurse Libby Kegler on the CBS television series Trapper John, M.D. during its final season of 1985–1986.
 She also appeared as Patti Bristol in "Broadway Malady", a 1985 episode of Murder, She Wrote.
 In the episode, Luft played the daughter of Vivian Blaine, who had originated the role of Adelaide in Guys and Dolls on Broadway, while Luft would go on to play the same role in the 1992–1994 national and worldwide tours.

-In 1996, Luft appeared in an Irish production of Follies in Dublin with Mary Millar, Alex Sharpe, Christine Scarry, Aidan Conway, Enda Markey, Dave Willetts and Millicent Martin.
+In 1996, Luft appeared in a production of Follies in Dublin with Mary Millar, Alex Sharpe, Christine Scarry, Aidan Conway, Enda Markey, Dave Willetts and Millicent Martin.
 In 2002, she starred as Mama Rose in a University of Richmond school production of Gypsy.

 In December 1995, Luft released a cover version of "Have Yourself a Merry Little Christmas", which was reworked as a "virtual duet" with Garland.
 Produced by Gordon Lorenz, it was issued as a CD single only in the U.K. by the Carlton Sounds label.
 A music video featured Luft performing the song in a studio interspersed with classic footage of Garland singing to a then-11-year-old Luft on the 1963 Christmas episode of The Judy Garland Show, all placed on the same screen.